The National Park encompasses around 720 sq miles (1,865 sq km) of some of the finest scenery in Scotland and is split into four distinct areas.

 - There are two Forest Parks – Queen Elizabeth in the Trossachs and Argyll in Cowal.

-- The National Park contains the UK’s largest National Nature Reserve – The Great Trossachs Forest.
+- The National Park contains one of the UK’s largest National Nature Reserves – The Great Trossachs Forest.

 - Ben Lomond National Memorial Park is Scotland’s national memorial to those who have died in conflict.